Understanding the Drawdown Severity Score™

 Drawdown Severity Score™: 3 - 4

 Noticeably elevated relative to history.
 Attention recommended.
-Potential value emerging.
-Default "Watch" alert threshold (3.0).
+Default watch-level alert threshold (3.0).

 Significant